 SOUND X SOUND is a series of works where each piece is an exploration of one single instrument that is multiplied.

-The works of the SOUND X SOUND series was released in the period between 2014-2016 and in the end 7X7" vinyls was released in a limited box set edtion.
+The works of the SOUND X SOUND series was composed in the period between 2014-2015 and in the end 7X7" vinyls was released in a limited box set edtion in 2016.

 The SOUND X SOUND consists of the following pieces:

 SOUND X SOUND - MUSIC FOR 8 RECORDERS (2014)

 SOUND X SOUND - MUSIC FOR 30 CHROMATIC TUNERS (2015)

 SOUND X SOUND - MUSIC FOR 9 PIANOS (2015)

 SOUND X SOUND - MUSIC FOR 15 SHAKERS (2015)